Right Bundle Branch Block

 Sometimes, right bundle branch block develops after certain procedures.
 For example, it might develop temporarily during right heart catheter insertion.

 What are the symptoms of right bundle branch block?

 Usually, right bundle branch block by itself does not cause symptoms.
 Rarely, right bundle branch block may make symptoms worse in some people with heart failure.
-Researchers are not yet sure whether this is the case.
 Symptoms are more likely to occur if you have other problems in addition to your right bundle branch block.

 How is right bundle branch block diagnosed?

-Your doctor might want to check you for other medical conditions.
-This includes a thorough history and medical exam.
+Your healthcare provider might want to check you for other medical conditions.
+This includes a thorough history and physical exam.
 In addition to the ECG, this evaluation might also include the following tests:

 - Echocardiogram to examine blood flow in the heart and heart motion